 Emily Ruppel

 Emily Ruppel is a Ph.D. candidate in sociology at the University of California, Berkeley.
-She is interested in the political economic moorings of embodied identities, especially gender, sexuality, and disability.
+She is interested in connections between political economic transformations and embodied identities, particularly gender, sexuality, and disability.
+She investigates these themes through three linked research programs on disability as an organizing principle of labor, on health in social context, and on gender and sexuality.
 Her dissertation focuses empirically on job training programs for disabled workers, using historical research to trace the growth of this industry since the 1970s and ethnographic fieldwork to investigate contemporary labor practices.
-Other projects address class dynamics in LGBTQ communities, causal effects of social networks on health, and the co-construction of gender and autism in medical discourse.
-Her research has been funded by Policy Research, Inc. and recognized by the Disability in Society section of the American Sociological Association.
 She holds an M.A. from Berkeley and a B.A. from Smith College, both in sociology.

 Publications: